Hispanic and Latino Americans in politics: LULAC v. Perry (2006)

 In 2006, the League of United Latin American Citizens (LULAC) filed a lawsuit against former Texas governor Rick Perry.
 LULAC argued that the 2003 redistricting plan, which was controlled by Republicans, diluted Latinos' and African Americans' voting power, violating the Voting Rights Act of 1975.
 The court's decision favored Perry, which helped the Republican party win five congressional seats in Texas and ultimately gain control of Congress that following midterm election.

 Shelby v.
 Holder (2013)

 Under the Voting Rights Act of 1975, 11 states with voter discrimination history (Alabama, California, Florida, Georgia, Louisiana, Mississippi, New York, North Carolina, South Carolina, Texas, and Virginia), were required to seek approval from the Department of Justice (a process called "preclearance") if they wanted to amend a policy.
 However, in 2013, this "preclearance" requirement was taken away in the Shelby County v.
 Holder case.

 Impact

 In 2021, 19 states, including Florida, Arizona and Texas enacted 34 restrictive voting laws which negatively impacted Latino voters.
-For example, Texas State Legislature SB 1, makes it difficult for Spanish speakers to cast their vote, since they won't be able to receive language assistance.
-Additionally voters will be required to have a monthly citizenship check, 24 hour voting drive thrus are banned.
+For example, Texas State Legislature SB 1, makes it difficult for Spanish speakers to cast their vote, since they will noe be able to receive language assistance.
+Aoters will be required to have a monthly citizenship check, and 24-hour voting drive-throughs are banned.
 Republicans have argued that this bill is necessary in order to stop voter fraud.